PicNet/Centazio/src/readme.md

 ## Code Style
 - 2 tab spaces
 - Braces on same line
 - Avoid long cammel-case names.
-Methods should be short so having ugly variableNamesThatAddNoValueInAShortContext should be avoided.
+Methods should be short, so having ugly variableNamesThatAddNoValueInAShortContext should be avoided.
-- Class names and method names can be descriptive, allowing for short/concise variables
+- Class names and method names can be descriptive, allowing for the above short/concise variables
 - Use implicitly typed variables where possible
 - Use `is null` / `is not null` instead of `== null` / `!= null`